How to Build Your Branding Project Team to Get Things Done

 4. Choose your next one to three team core team members deliberately.
 In a DACI, these people are Contributors.

-For most brand or interactive projects, we recommend, in order:
+For most brand or interactive projects, we recommend, in order of importance:

 - Marketing representation.
 Often the CMO, this is someone close to how your brand is and will be communicated.
 We’ve occasionally, in the case of smaller companies, seen this be an executive leader.